ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 <img src="/images/prefs_graph.png" width=500/>

-This project started from this question, and the curiosity to combine together a few topics I've been curious about recently: audio processing with deep neural networks, contrastive learning and graph data.
+To answer this, I wanted to combine together a few topics I've been curious about recently: audio processing with deep neural networks, contrastive learning and graph data.

 Not to mention the fact that I'm constantly looking for new music, and while friends and a few trusted broadcasters (e.g. <a href="https://nts.live">NTS</a>) are very helpful, I also rely on YouTube suggestions.
 So, what makes a good recommender model?
 Let's find out!